V-Sekai/manuals/decisions/20240329-ready-to-go-kit-windows-11.md

-# Proposed: V-Sekai Setup as a Ready-to-Go Kit
+# Draft: V-Sekai Setup as a Ready-to-Go Kit

 ## The Context